Lorentz group theory and polarization of the light: Introduction

-The technique developed is specified for looking at the problems of light polarization in the frames of vector Stokes-Mueller and spinor Jones formalism.
 The main line of evolution in theoretical methods of polarization optics seems to be quite independent of that in relativistic symmetry methods, developed, for example, in particle physics.
-By many authors it was noticed that these two branches of physics employ, in fact, the same mathematical technique\footnote{The bibliography on the subject is large enough, we have listed many of them; but the reader should remember on pedagogic missing of the paper and consider this list just as hints to further reading and thinking.} , only with occasionally motivated distinctions in notation and physical accents.
+By many authors it was noticed that these two branches of physics employ, in fact, the same mathematical technique\footnote{The bibliography on the subject is large enough -- see the big list of references in \cite{2009-Red'kov}.}, only with occasionally motivated distinctions in notation and physical accents.
 So, in this part, the present article is one other appeal: instead of remaking the same things in different embodiment, it is better to work out and adopt a unique mathematical language.
 In so doing we might see the more unity and simplicity in symmetry aspects of particle physics and optics of the polarized light.
 Because Jones complex formalism has close relation to spinor objects of the Lorentz group, within the field of the light polarization we could have physical realizations on the optical desk of some subtle topological distinctions between orthogonal $L_{+}^{\uparrow} = SO_{0}(3.1)$ and spinor $SL(2.C)$ groups.
 These topological differences of the groups find their corollaries in the problem of the so-called spinor structure of physical space-time.